This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Once upon a time, there was a little girl in a small town in Norway that loved Christmas.
 She would dream for months about decorations, food, treats and all the gifts she would give and receive.
 But most of all she was looking forward to watching Cinderella get her prince on tv, Christmas morning.

-In Norway and several other European countries, watching this movie Christmas morning has become an important holiday tradition.
+In Norway and several other European countries, watching this movie on Christmas morning has become an important holiday tradition.
 Even though my fantasy future home has changed from a castle to a beach shack since then, I’m still pretty obsessed with the movie.
 It doesn’t feel like Christmas without it!

 Fast forward 15 years to my boyfriend and I’s six-year anniversary.
 He promised me a surprise and we had been talking about visiting the castle from the movie for years, so I secretly hoped it was finally going to happen.
-We were staying in Kraków at the time and got a rental car delivered to our door in the morning.
+We were living in Kraków at the time and got a rental car delivered to our door in the morning.

 Five hours and a romantic stop at McDonald’s later, we arrived in Dresden, Germany.
 Wow, what a beautiful city spilling with history and architectural treasures!
 The Dresden skyline is one of the most memorable ones I’ve ever seen.
 Unfortunately, we only had that one night to explore, so I will definitely have to go back soon!

-Catching the Lößnitzgrundbahn steam train which runs from Radebeul to Radeburg via Moritzburg, is a great way to make the trip out from Dresden an experience in itself.
+Catching the Lößnitzgrundbahn steam train which runs from Radebeul to Radeburg via Moritzburg, is also a great way to make the trip out from Dresden an experience in itself.
 The train passes through an idyllic woodland and pond landscape, past rolling hills and vineyards before making a stop at Moritzburg Station.

 Today the yellow and orange/red castle with over 200 rooms, stands majestically within a manicured garden on a rectangular artificial island.
-We visited late November so I can only imagine how beautiful the grounds are during summer when everything is lushly green.
+We visited in late November so I can only imagine how beautiful the grounds are during summer when everything is lushly green.
 If you don’t get enough of the castle experience during the day, you can stay the night in one of the little yellow houses in the garden.
-Click here for more details.

 The year we decided to visit was, of course, the year Moritzburg chose to take a break from the Cinderella exhibition.
 Haha so typical my luck.